hotosm/docs/docs/tools-summary.md

     of interest (AOIs), over a certain time period.
 Often higher resolution.
 - Vector Data:
   - OpenStreeMap (OSM) is the biggest reference of open map data.
-    - HOT's Export Tool & raw-data-api provide easy access to this.
+    - HOT's Export Tool & Raw Data API provide easy access to this.
   - Any other vector data in various formats:
     - GIS layers provided by governments: region boundaries, roads, etc.
-    - Data collected by NGOs and other organisations, open or not.
+    - Data collected by NGOs and other organizations, open or not.

 **All of this data can be used for various purposes, involving processing and data analysis**.